 Vizslas are often seen as hyperactive, almost frantic dogs.
 These dogs are only truly happy when they can run and be in nature.
-They are a medium-sized breed from Hungary, weighing 40 to 65 pounds, and they are arguably the most energetic dogs in the world, and definitely one of the most athletic dog breeds.
+They are a medium-sized breed from Hungary, weighing 40 to 65 pounds, and they are arguably the most energetic dogs in the world.

 They are hunting dogs, so one has to pay attention to their instinctual behavior.
 They are prone to catching and killing critters and even birds if they can get to them in time.
 Areas with fowl will make them anxious.